A Little History

 According to the American College of Rheumatology, "the use of folate supplements (folic and folinic acid), which are B vitamins, can decrease side effects during methotrexate treatment."

-Arthritis What Works, by Dava Sobel & Arthur C. Klein
+Arthritis What Works.
+Dava Sobel and Arthur C. Klein

-The Duke University Medical Center Book Of Arthritis, David S. Pisetsky, M.D.
+The Duke University Medical Center Book of Arthritis.
+David S. Pisetsky, M.D.
+1995.